 When you immerse yourself into an area of photography, you get to see it from the inside.
 You have a different view from those looking in from the outside.

-Your passion allows you to see all of the inner workings, and that is what fine art sports photography embodies.
+Your passion allows you to see all the inner workings.
+This is what fine art sports photography embodies.

 By focusing on these small details, you can use them to create something conceptual.
 The idea of photographing sports in a fine art way is almost unimaginable.